Na navigaci | Klávesové zkratky

 {

-// implementing class must have a publicly readable name property
+// We're declaring: "Any implementing class must provide a publicly readable name property"

 public string $name { get; }